Raising Clarrie Hall Dam - Environmental Impact Assessment

 It also reviews the impact of constructing the higher dam wall on traffic, noise and air quality.

-Read our information summary of the EIS
+Read our information summary

 To support you with understanding the EIS, we have developed an information summary.